 Credit Karma Q&A: The Ups and Downs of Credit Scores

-“Why did my credit score go down?” and “How do I improve my credit score?”
+“Why did my credit score go down?” and “How do I improve my credit health?”
 These are the two most asked questions in the Credit Karma Credit Advice center.

 The answers to these credit score conundrums are usually specific to each individual and depend on each particular credit situation, but there are some common factors.

 Here are some responses to these two notorious questions, straight from the savvy minds of our very own Credit Karma users.